laurentperrinet/retinoto_py/README.md

 * TODO : regénérer bbox avec `fovea.fixate`
 * DONE : use Subset instead of n_val_stop
 * TODO : use ecoset
+* TODO : do visual search with a prompt

 ## Credits